sebastipa/TOSCA/_sources/03_examples/04_successor_periodized_fringe_test.rst.txt

 Case Explanation
 ~~~~~~~~~~~~~~~~

+The domain size is the same as the one used in the :ref:`examples_successor_periodized_test`, and the same applies to the wind farm layout with the wind turbine
+model set to *uniformADM* in the *turbines/windFarmProperties* file.
 Apart from the boundary conditions, the main difference with the :ref:`examples_successor_periodized_test` can be found in the *control.dat* and *ABLProperties.dat* files.
 In the first, the inlet and top fringe regions are activated through the ``-xDampingLayer`` and ``-zDampingLayer`` options, while the advection damping region is enforced
 through the ``-advectionDamping`` flag.
 This prompts the code to read the respective dictionaries in the *ABLProperties.dat* file, where the fringe and advection damping